A Capable Man

 A Capable Man (デキる男が好きなんだ!, Dekiru Otoko ga Suki Nanda!) is a one-shot Japanese manga written and illustrated by Hinako Takanaga.

 Plot

 Shingo has always liked guys who are exceptional.
 His best friend, Koji, is the smartest, fastest, and hottest guy in school.
-But what Shingo doesn't know is that Koji has worked hard to be so exceptional - and he's doing it to impress Shingo!
-Why?
-He's in love with Shingo of course!
-But all is about to be revealed, because when Shingo's just-as-impressive cousin comes into town, Koji realizes he'll have to confess everything or risk losing his one true love forever...
+But what Shingo doesn't know is that Koji has worked tirelessly to become so exceptional—and he's been doing it all to impress Shingo, because he's secretly in love with him.
+But everything is about to be revealed.
+When Shingo's equally impressive cousin comes to town, Koji realizes he'll have to confess his feelings or risk losing the one person he's in love with.

 Publication

 Kadokawa Shoten released the manga on January 29, 2004.
-The manga is licensed in North America as A Capable Man by Tokyopop's imprint, Blu, which released the manga on November 4, 2008.
-The manga is licensed as Traumboyz in Germany by Tokyopop Germany, which released the manga in March 2007.
+In North America, the manga was licensed by Tokyopop's BLU imprint under the title A Capable Man, with the English edition released on November 4, 2008.
+In Germany, the manga was licensed by Tokyopop Germany under the title Traumboyz, which was released in March 2007.